-Fiona Tan is an Assistant Archivist with the Outreach Department, National
+Fiona Tan is an Assistant Archivist with the Outreach Department, National Archives of Singapore, where she conducts research to promote a greater awareness of its collections.

-Along a relatively quiet stretch of Upper Bukit Timah Road, now dwarfed by high-rise condominiums, stands the Art Deco facade of the old Ford Factory - built in 1941 and designed by the French structural engineer Emile Brizay as Ford Motor Work's first car assembly plant in Southeast Asia.
+Along a relatively quiet stretch of Upper Bukit Timah Road, now dwarfed by high-rise condominiums, stands the Art Deco façade of the old Ford Factory - built in 1941 and designed by the French structural engineer Emile Brizay as Ford Motor Work's first car assembly plant in Southeast Asia.